Transactional emails: What they are, best practices, examples & templates

 You ordered cool new headphones but received no order confirmation in your email.
 You start worrying about getting scammed and thinking of ways to get your money back.
 Experiences like this show how important transactional emails are.
-They're not just confirmations; they play a big part in the customer experience, letting you know about sign-ups, order statuses, or cancellations.
-In this article, we'll dive into how to configure, write, and make the most of transactional emails.
+They’re not just confirmations; they play a big part in the customer experience, letting you know about sign-ups, order statuses, or cancellations.
+In this article, we’ll dive into the definition of a transactional email and how to send transactional emails, with examples and tips.

 The anatomy of a transactional email